 The Bank also offers traditional banking products to facilitate customer business such as credit facilities, guarantees and letters of credit.
-In addition to debt issuances noted above, the Bank obtains financing from capital, bank and intercompany borrowings.
-Further analysis on financial instruments is disclosed in Notes 1,8,16 and 17.
+In addition to debt issuances noted above, the Bank mainly obtains financing from intercompany borrowings.
+Further analysis on financial instruments is disclosed in Notes 1, 8, 13 and 14.